Connect with others who understand.

 Beta-Blockers

 Beta-blockers help your heart beat more slowly and with less force.
-However, these drugs aren’t the preferred first-line treatment for high blood pressure in people over 60 — they don’t work as effectively in older adults as they do in younger people.
+However, these drugs aren’t usually a first-line treatment for high blood pressure in people over 60 — they often don’t work as effectively in older adults as they do in younger people.
+Doctors might prescribe them as a first-line treatment in specific cases based on a person’s medical history.

 Common side effects of beta-blockers include fatigue, headache, stomach upset, and dizziness.
 In rare cases, beta-blockers can cause slow heartbeat, confusion, or problems with breathing.